mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

 # Chapter 03.
 Data Lake & Analysis
 Transferring data **across a network**, ie between computers, is the biggest bottleneck when working with big data.
 One of the advantages of Spark is that it only shuffles data between computers when it absolutely has to.
 <img src="https://user-images.githubusercontent.com/31917400/71324126-f9267280-24d2-11ea-949f-940a5b3af2dd.jpg" />

-By default, the Python pandas library will read in an entire dataset from disk into memory.
-If the dataset is larger than your computer's memory, the program won't work.
-However, the Python pandas library can read in a file in smaller chunks.
-Thus, if you were going to calculate summary statistics about the dataset such as a sum or count, you could read in a part of the dataset at a time and accumulate the sum or count.

 __Hadoop Framework__: Hadoop is an `ecosystem of tools` for big data storage and data analysis.
 Hadoop is an older system than Spark but is still used by many companies.
  - Hadoop MapReduce: a system for processing and analyzing large data sets in parallel.